foivos87/InSight_seismic_data_downloader/README.md

 This repository contains:

 1. The 6th version of the Marsquakes Catalog.
 Citation: InSight Marsquake Service (2021).
 Use the link for the download and cite accordingly.
+2. The ELYSE station dataless file.
+Citation: InSight MARS SEIS Data Service (2019).
+Use the link for the download and cite accordingly.
-2. The python script **make_seismic_catalog.py** that creates the text file of the catalog, needed for the event data downloaders.
+3. The python script **make_seismic_catalog.py** that creates the text file of the catalog, needed for the event data downloaders.
-3. The python script **eventdownloader.py**, which is used for downloading and processing of a unique event data.
+4. The python script **eventdownloader.py**, which is used for downloading and processing of a unique event data.
-4. The python script **massivedownloader.py**, which is used for downloading and processing of events' data of a specific event Type and Quality (see Clinton et al., 2021 for details).
+5. The python script **massivedownloader.py**, which is used for downloading and processing of events' data of a specific event Type and Quality (see Clinton et al., 2021 for details).

 -- Citations and acknowledgements --

 The scripts of this repository download Mars InSight seismic data from IRIS.
 It is developped by Foivos Karakostas, Doeyeon Kim, Ross Maguire, Aisha Khatib and the University of Maryland InSight group.
+Please acknowledge.

 When you use InSight SEIS Data, please follow the citation instructions available in https://www.seis-insight.eu/en/science/seis-data/seis-citation-information and copied here: